Faculty Affiliate, The UCLA César E. Chávez Department of Chicana and Chicano Studies

 Oriel Maria Siu, “Novelas de la diaspora centroamericana y la colonialidad del poder: Hacia una aproximacion de-colonial al estudio de las literaturas centroamericanas,” 2012.
 Assistant Professor and Founding Director Latino/a Studies, University of Puget Sound.

 Carolyn Gonzalez, “Las Insometidas de la Ciudad de Mexico: The Novel of Prostitution in Antonia Mora, Sara Sefchovich, and Cristina Rivera Garza.”
 2014.
-Faculty Fellow, UCLA.
+Assistant Professor of Spanish, Modern Languages, The College of Idaho.

 Sandra Ruiz, “Escrito con Tinta Roja: The Feminist Investigator in the Fiction of Maria Elvira Bermudez, Myriam Laurini, and Patricia Valladares.”
 2014.
-Visiting Lecturer, UCLA Cesar E. Chavez Department of Chicana/o Studies.
+Assistant Professor of Spanish, Founding Faculty for Latin American/Latino Studies and Social Justice Degree Programs, West Los Angeles College.

 Alejandro Ramirez Mendez, “Urban Tremors or the Will to Collapse: An Analysis of Urban Narratives of Mexico City in the Age of Late Capitalism.”
 In Progress.